 Luke Feltz '12 is currently an intern for the House of Representatives Committee on Homeland Security.

-Gwendolyn Brown ‘11 is serving as a Senior Research Assistant at the Environmental Law Institute in Washington, D.C.
+Gwendolyn Brown ‘11 is serving as a Senior Research Associate at the Environmental Law Institute in Washington, D.C.

-Edward "Anskar" Fosse '11 is currently in a Fulbright program teaching English at a school in South Korea.
+Edward "Anskar" Fosse '11 is currently a MBA Candidate at Rotman School of Management.

 David Neagley '09 is completing graduate school at Harvard University’s School of Education.
 He has served in various roles, including Principal Intern at The Hurley K-8 School in Boston, Massachusetts and Teacher Recruitment Leader at Prince George’s County Public Schools in Prince George’s County, Maryland.